ahsx75/ardupilot/README.md

 ## Austins Modified Ardupilot

-This repository is a modified versino of ArduPilot for enabling the SITL flight and simulation of Group 2 UAS.
+This repository is a modified version of ArduPilot for enabling the SITL flight and simulation of Group 2 UAS.

 ## SIM_Plane.h